 40 Day Supplemental Multi Trip Annual Plan for Public Service Health Care Plan (PSHCP) members

 This plan tops up your existing PSHCP plan, by increasing your emergency medical insurance from $500,000 to $5 million, and includes trip cancellation, trip interruption and other benefits.
-You cannot get a quote for the 40 Day Supplemental Multi-Trip Annual Plan for Public Service Health Care Plan (PSHCP) members plan online.
-To get a quote, call 877 566 1417.
+You cannot get a price for the 40 Day Supplemental Multi-Trip Annual Plan for Public Service Health Care Plan (PSHCP) members plan online.
+To learn more, call 877 566 1417.

 You must be a member of the Public Service Health Care Plan.